dananglin/beacon/docs/tutorial.md

 ### Set the indieauth-metadata HTTP header

 Your instance's `indieauth-metadata` endpoint can be found at `https://<YOUR_BEACON_URL>/.well-known/oauth-authorization-server`.
-To confirm enter the URL in your browser or HTTP client.
+To confirm, enter the URL in your browser or HTTP client.
 You should receive a JSON document that includes both the authorization and token endpoints.

 ```bash